tripleh87/SQL-Projects/README.md

 4. RBMS: I am trying to apply the code on: MySQL, DB Browser and Oracle.

 10.11.2024 - database modyfied in MySQL manually.

+1. First databse "Employees.csv"
+2. Added manually data in MySQL.
+3. Exported new database as a CSV file "MySQL_employees_data_modified" on 10.11.2024